-Perhaps, believe your eyes, as Pacquiao looks fit and genuinely happy to be approaching his battle with Thurman on Saturday.
+Perhaps you can believe your eyes, as Pacquiao looks fit and genuinely happy to be approaching his battle with Thurman on Saturday.

 Boxing’s only eight-division champion has nothing left to prove on his way to the Boxing Hall of Fame.
-At this point in his career, boxing has other rewards.
+At this point in his career, fighting has other rewards.
 Pacquiao says it’s because he loves activity.

 “I really love exercise.
 I’m addicted to exercise,” said Pacquiao speaking to boxing media.
 “And even if I don’t have a scheduled fight, I always, most every day, I exercise and I’m playing basketball four to five hours almost every day.
 So when this time comes and when I have a scheduled fight, then I’m so motivated myself to work hard, to train hard, and to focus to the fight.”

 Pacquiao says he knows “a lot of our fans and people in boxing were doubting my capability at the age of 40.
-So I have to prove something this time because at the age of 40 I’m not thinking about my age.
+So I have to prove something this time, because at the age of 40 I’m not thinking about my age.
 I’m thinking about what I can do for the fans.”